damms005/devdb-vscode/README.md

 4. View the explanation in your browser or copy the URL

 ![image](resources/screenshots/new/mysql-explain.png)

-## Why DevDb?

-Two words: Better DX.

-DevDb aims to be a DB GUI client specifically designed for improved development experience when working with databases by addressing common pain points:

-1. Eliminating the need to configure database connections separately in both application code and then in a DB client
-1. Reducing context switching between IDE and DB client windows by providing database visibility directly within VS Code
-1. Offering a streamlined, development-focused interface without overwhelming features
-1. Providing a beautiful, intuitive UI that enhances the development experience
-1. Provide affordances for easily performing common database tasks, as well as for improving DX during development and debugging.

 > [!NOTE]
 > VS Code [multi-root workspaces](https://code.visualstudio.com/docs/editor/multi-root-workspaces) support is in development.
 Track progress [here](https://github.com/damms005/devdb-vscode/issues/68).